patheticnoob/minimal-anime-stream/extension/README.md

 | Start | Go to Home |
 | Select | Open Settings |

+## Troubleshooting

+### Controller Not Detected?

+1. **Connect your controller** - Make sure it's plugged in via USB or connected via Bluetooth
+2. **Press any button** - The Gamepad API requires user interaction to activate
+3. **Check the status indicator** - Look for the controller status in the top-right corner
+4. **Reload the page** - Sometimes a refresh helps
+5. **Check Chrome console** - Press F12 and look for 🎮 messages

+### Common Issues

+- **"No controller detected"** - Connect your controller and press any button
+- **Buttons not working** - Make sure the page has focus (click on it)
+- **Extension not loading** - Check that it's enabled in `chrome://extensions/`

 ## Compatibility

 - Chrome 88+
 - Edge 88+
 - Any Chromium-based browser
+- Works with Xbox, PlayStation, and generic USB/Bluetooth controllers

 ## Privacy

 This extension only runs on GojoStream domains and does not collect any user data.

+## Development

+The extension consists of:
+- `manifest.json` - Extension configuration
+- `content.js` - Main controller logic
+- `background.js` - Background service worker
+- `popup.html/js` - Extension popup UI

+## Support

+For issues or feature requests, please visit the GitHub repository.